 Pooled Loan Program

 An amendment to MMWEC’s enabling legislation also allowed MMWEC to create a “pooled loan program” for Members to finance a wide array of very broadly defined “energy” facilities, from substations and distribution system improvements to metering and energy efficiency projects.
-From 2014 through 2018, approximately $50 million in new municipal utility projects were funded under the Pooled Loan Program.
+From 2014 through 2022, nearly $70 million in new municipal utility projects were funded under the Pooled Loan Program.